-PROMPT PAYMENT (JAN 2022) (DEVIATION FAR 52.232-25)
+PROMPT PAYMENT (NOV 2009) (DEVIATION FAR 52.232-25)

 Notwithstanding any other payment clause in this contract, the Government will make invoice payments and contract financing payments under the terms and conditions specified in this clause.
 Payment shall be considered as being made on the day a check is dated or the date of an electronic funds transfer.
 Definitions of pertinent terms are set forth in section 32.902 of the Federal Acquisition Regulation.
 All days referred to in this clause are calendar days, unless otherwise specified.
-(However, see paragraph 552.232-25 Prompt Payment. on page 29 of this clause concerning payments due on Saturdays, Sundays, and legal holidays.)
+(However, see paragraph (a)(4) of this clause concerning payments due on Saturdays, Sundays, and legal holidays.)

-(a) Invoice payments.
-(1) The due date for making invoice payments by the designated payment office is:

-(i) For orders placed electronically by the General Services Administration (GSA) Federal Acquisition Service (FAS), and to be paid by GSA through electronic funds transfer (EFT), the later of the following two events:

-(A) The 10th day after the designated billing office receives a proper invoice from the Contractor.
-If the designated billing office fails to annotate the invoice with the date of receipt at the time of receipt, the invoice payment due date shall be the 10th day after the date of the Contractor's invoice; provided the Contractor submitted a proper invoice and no disagreement exists over quantity, quality, or Contractor compliance with contract requirements.

-(B) The 10th day after Government acceptance of supplies delivered or services performed by the Contractor.(ii) For all other orders, the later of the following two events:
+- (a) Invoice payments.
+(1) The due date for making invoice payments by the designated payment office is: - (i) For orders placed electronically by the General Services Administration (GSA) Federal Acquisition Service (FAS), and to be paid by GSA through electronic funds transfer (EFT), the later of the following two events: - (A) The 10th day after the designated billing office receives a proper invoice from the Contractor.
+If the designated billing office fails to annotate the invoice with the date of receipt at the time of receipt, the invoice payment due date shall be the 10th day after the date of the Contractor's invoice; provided the Contractor submitted a proper invoice and no disagreement exists over quantity, quality, or Contractor compliance with contract requirements. - (B) The 10th day after Government acceptance of supplies delivered or services performed by the Contractor.